Richard Carroll

 earlier of T.B."

-"I only had one grandmother
+Carolyn: "I only had one grandmother and I

-was paid for, but she did not have an indoor toilet until about 1945, after the
+paid for, but she did not have an indoor toilet until about 1945, after the

 war.
 We all bathed in a large tin tub.
 She would heat up the